flippercloud/flipper/README.md

 # Flipper

-Beautiful, performant feature flags for Ruby.
+> Beautiful, performant feature flags for Ruby.

+Flipper gives you control over who has access to features in your app.

+* Enable or disable features for everyone, specific actors, groups of actors, a percentage of actors, or a percentage of time.
+* Configure your feature flags from the console or a web UI
+* Regardless of what data store you are using, Flipper can performantly store your feature flags.
+* Use [Flipper Cloud](#flipper-cloud) to cascade features from multiple environments, share settings with your team, control permissions, keep an audit history, and rollback.

 Control your software &mdash; don't let it control you.

 ## Installation

-Add this line to your application's Gemfile:
+For Rails apps, add this line to your application's Gemfile:

+    gem 'flipper-rails'

+For a plain ol' Ruby project, you'll need a storage [adapter](#adapters), but start with:

-    gem 'flipper'
+    gem 'flipper'`

 And then execute: